My Question Is Very Simple.

 So, last night, at an event meeting, the group was talking about cool and fun new things to do that might get more people to come out to their event.
 The standard things were tossed around.
 Bigger and better raffle prizes.
 Cool goody bags gifts.
 Only one Live Auction item to keep the flow going at dinner, etc. Then it happened… It was mentioned that one of the committee members had a connection with a local high end car dealer and that they wanted to offer up a Maserati for a Hole-In-One prize.

 Several on this committee perked up and loved the idea.
 I was not one of them.
-As I was asked why I was shaking my head from side to side, I asked my question…
+As I was asked why I was shaking my head from side to side so I asked my question…

 There was no reply as you could imagine.

-So, even if they had an airplane out there, which would be quite different and rather cool, they still need to get out and INVITE people to their event.
+So, even if they had an airplane out there, which would actually be quite different and rather cool, they still need to get out and simply INVITE people to their event, FACE TO FACE.